 Set up this adorable camper in your backyard for little ones to practice imaginative play, taking turns, and playing with others.
 The open-concept design lets kids go in and out of the playhouse and use the 50 included accessories to mimic camping, cooking, and more.
 The lights and sounds make the play more realistic and exciting to guarantee your child will spend hours outdoors playing pretend.

 Dimensions: 50 x 36 x 63 inches | Material: Plastic | Age Range: 2 years and up

 What to Look for in Outdoor Toys

-According to Jennifer Lynch, the Content Developer for the Toy Association, the first thing to consider when purchasing a toy is the age recommendation.
+According to Lynch, the first thing to consider when purchasing a toy is the age recommendation.
 “Not only will this be a good indicator of what types of toys developmentally your child is ready for, but it can also help narrow the pool of toy candidates,” she says.
 Remember, though, that the recommended age range is just that—a recommendation.
-You know these kids best, so don’t limit your choices to the age range too strictly if there’s something a little older or younger than you think they’d enjoy.
+You know these kids best, so don’t limit your choices to the age range too strictly if there’s something a little older or younger that you think they’d enjoy.

 Dr. Amanda Gummer, a neuropsychologist and founder of Good Play Guide tells The Spruce, “Playing outdoors offers children an excellent opportunity to exercise and burn off some steam."

 If your goal is to get your kids moving and have them burn off some of that oh-so-abundant energy, you’ll want to choose a toy that encourages lots of movement.
 Dr. Gummer says active toys your child can enjoy alone, such as a trike, as well as sports games they can play with friends and siblings are all great options.
 That said, even something as simple as sliding and blowing bubbles will get their blood pumping while they’re having fun—and leave them all tuckered out come bedtime.